Grokzen/redis-py-cluster/README.md

 - 3.2.x
 - 3.3.x
 - 3.4.1+
-- 3.5.0 (Beta 4)
+- 3.5.0

+Experimental:

+- Python 3.6.0a0 - Currently broken due to `coverage` is not yet compatible with python 3.6

+### Python 3.4.0

 Python 3.4.0 do not not work with pubsub because of segfault issues (Same as redis-py has).
 If rediscluster is runned on 3.4.0 it will raise RuntimeError exception and exit.
 If you get this error locally when running tox, consider using `pyenv` to fix this problem.

-Testing with python 3.5.0 Beta 4 on travis-ci to ensure it will work when it is released in a stable version.